 - Work in curiosity, benefits or a combination of the two in your headline

-- Try personalizing your headline by adding “You” or “Your”
+- Refer to the audience.
+Make your headlines self-referencing to your visitor by adding “You” or “Your”

 - Make your headlines condensed.
 Examine your headlines with a critical eye to make every word count